What is the Form I-9?

 Completion of a new employee's I-9 is built into their enrollment workflow on Justworks.
 Employees must fill out their portion of the I-9, Section 1, no later than the end of the first day of their employment.
-Employers with manager permissions in Justworks will then be prompted to complete their portion of the I-9, Section 2, directly in their Justworks account.
+Employers with admin permissions in Justworks will then be prompted to complete their portion of the I-9, Section 2, directly in their Justworks account.
 The employer portion has to be completed no later than three days after employee section is completed.

 For example, if your employee starts work on a Monday, you have until Thursday to complete their I-9.
 It is the employer's responsibility to ensure that I-9s are completed to meet this deadline.
 Otherwise, your company may be subject to penalties.
 Even if all your employees are authorized to work in the US, you may still be fined if I-9 forms are not properly completed.